-Daniel Woolf's research has focused on two areas, early modern British intellectual and cultural history, and the global history of historical writing.
-He is the author of five books and co-editor of several others, including the two-volume A Global History of Historical Writing (2 vols 1998).
+Daniel Woolf's research has focused on two areas, early modern British intellectual and cultural history, and the global history and theory of historical writing.
+He is the author of five books and co-editor of several others, including the two-volume A Global Encyclopedia of Historical Writing (2 vols 1998).
 His 2003 monograph, The Social Circulation of the Past won the John Ben Snow Prize of the North American Conference on British Studies in 2004 for the best book on British history pre-1800.
-His most recent books, both published in 2011, are volumes 3 and 5 of the five-volume Oxford History of Historical Writing, a series of which he is editor-in-chief, and two one-volume histories of historiography, A Global History of History (2011), revised and abridged as A Concise History of History (2019).
-His articles have appeared in journals such as Past and Present, The American Historical Review, and The Journal of the History of Ideas.
+His most recent book, published by Cambridge University Press in 2019, is A Concise History of History.
+His articles have appeared in journals such as Past and Present, The American Historical Review, History and Theory, Renaissance Quarterly, and The Journal of the History of Ideas.
 He is currently serving as Editor of Cambridge University Press's series Elements in Historical Theory and Practice and working on several new research projects.
 He is a board member of Historica Canada, of the Higher Education Quality Council of Ontario, of Lakefield College School near Peterborough, ON, and of Radio Queen's University (CFRC).

 The Rhetorics of Life-Writing in Early Modern Europe: Forms of Biography from Cassandra Fedele to Louis XIV